jimcrews/crewsj.github.io/civo-fastapi.md

 Let's create a FastAPI app, dockerize it, and deploy it to Civo.
 Although, before jumping in, I got stumped on the following issue that relates to running container images on different architectures.
 After I created the FastAPI container image, I tested it locally using k3d, then deployed it to CIVO cloud.
-However, the Pods would not start, the Deployment was in error: **MinimumReplicasUnavailable**, and the Pods were logging error: `exec /usr/local/bin/uvicorn: exec format error`.
+However, the Pods would not start, the Deployment was in error: **MinimumReplicasUnavailable**, and the Pods were logging error: **exec /usr/local/bin/uvicorn: exec format error**.

-The problem is that the Docker image was built on my mac which has an M1 chip (ARM-based), so by default the Docker build command targets `arm64`.
-In Civo, the Nodes *Architecture* is listed as `amd64`.
+The problem is that the Docker image was built on my mac which has an M1 chip (ARM-based), so by default the Docker build command targets **arm64**.
+In Civo, the Nodes *Architecture* is listed as **amd64**.

 To resolve, rebuild Docker image, targeting amd64: `--platform=linux/amd64`

+**Let's get started!**

 ## FastAPI
 Create a simple FastAPI API using the Docs - [https://fastapi.tiangolo.com](https://fastapi.tiangolo.com/#create-it)